 Here’s the email Brad managed to whip up:

 The takeaway here is that if someone else has already figured out the answer, what’s the point in trying to figure it out yourself?
-Take what they did and add to it to make your email’s results even better!
+Newsletter ideas like these have proven to be successful so take notes from them!

 In some cases, you start to notice a drop off in your email engagement, which can be a huge ego blow, right?

 Well, Gaetano DiNardi of Nextiva created an email campaign to address this exact issue.